 During law school, Mr. Groat spent one summer as an intern at the Charlevoix County Prosecutor’s Office, where he gained litigation experience by personally prosecuting cases and assisting in the prosecution of cases.
 Mr. Groat also completed an internship with Legal Services of South Central Michigan, where he was assigned to the Domestic Violence Unit.

 Mr. Groat was admitted to the State Bar of Michigan in 2003.
 Since that time, he has practiced law in Michigan, handling cases throughout the state.
-Mr. Groat concentrates his practice in the areas of divorce, custody and child support.
-Mr. Groat is also experienced in handling wrongful death, personal injury and dog bite cases as well as criminal defense.
+Mr. Groat concentrates his practice in the area of family law (specifically in the areas of divorce, custody and child support as well as litigating personal protection order matters).
+He is a well-known litigator and has taken numerous divorce and custody cases to trial with favorable results for his clients.
+He is also a certified Collaborative Divorce Attorney and has handled numerous Collaborative divorces in Michigan.
+Mr. Groat also has extensive experience in handling personal injury and dog bite cases, as well as criminal defense.

 Travis has served the community as a board member for Habitat for Humanity, and he has also served as a host for the yearly Distinguished Gentleman’s Ride since 2014.
 The Distinguished Gentleman’s Ride is a worldwide motorcycle ride focusing on raising awareness and funds for Men’s Health issues, specifically focusing on Prostate Cancer and Suicide Prevention.